 Your patients may experience HIV-associated wasting even when the virus is well controlled with antiretroviral therapy1,2

-Despite viral suppression, patients with HIV may experience unintentional weight loss, loss of lean body mass, and loss of physical endurance.
-These symptoms are hallmarks of HIV-associated Wasting.1,2
+Despite viral suppression, patients with HIV may experience unintentional loss of lean body mass, weight loss, and loss of physical endurance.
+These symptoms are key characteristics of HIV-associated wasting.3-5

-Review this resource to explore information about diagnosing and treating HIV-associated Wasting, as well as its underlying causes.
+Review these resources to explore information about diagnosing and treating HIV-associated wasting, as well as its underlying causes.

-Like the disease itself, the causes of HIV-associated Wasting are complicated and multifactorial.
+The causes of HIV-associated wasting are complicated and multifactorial.
 Learn more about the pathogenesis of this syndrome.

 - Tang AM, Jacobson DL, Spiegelman D, Knox TA, Wanke C. Increasing risk of 5% or greater unintentional weight loss in a cohort of HIV-infected patients, 1995 to 2003.
 J Acquir Immune Defic Syndr.
 2005;40(1):70-76.